-This is not my official bio (although you can find that below, if you’d like).
-This is my personal invitation for you to explore my website, to interact with my work, to find joy here and to be boldly moved to let your own joy loose upon the world.
+This is not my official bio (you can find that below).
+This is my personal invitation for you to explore my website, to interact with my work, to find more information here and to be boldly encouraged to let your own creativity loose upon the world.

 ELIZABETH ACEVEDO is a New York Times bestselling author of The Poet X and With the Fire on High.
 Her critically-acclaimed debut novel, The Poet X, won the 2018 National Book Award for Young People’s Literature.
 She is also the recipient of the Printz Award for Excellence in Young Adult Fiction, the CILIP Carnegie Medal, and the Boston Globe-Hornbook Award.
 Additionally, she was honored with the 2019 Pure Belpré Author Award for celebrating, affirming, and portraying Latinx culture and experience.

 Her books include, Beastgirl & Other Origin Myths (YesYes 2016), The Poet X (HarperCollins, 2018), & With The Fire On High (HarperCollins, 2019).